Ocean County Government logo

 The Affair at Cedar Bridge 1782

+Each year on the first Sunday of December, a commemoration of the Affair at Cedar Bridge is held at the Tavern featuring reenactment of the skirmish, various colonial demonstrators, crafts and games, and period music.
 The link below is a detailed account of what happened on that fateful day.
 It gives the background that set up the event and explains the role, and dramatic death of Capt.
 John Bacon.

-Link to PDF: Link to PDF:THE SKIRMISH AT CEDAR BRIDGE
+Link to PDF:THE SKIRMISH AT CEDAR BRIDGE

 GALLERY: “The Affair at Cedar Bridge 2019”